TheRealNin/ns2-rebirth/mvm.md

 ## Update for Nov 6

 * Grenade launcher change reverted to vanilla NS2.
 You can can skid grenade launcher shots along the ground and they will explode on impact.
 Note that the minimum arming from vanilla NS2 time is still enabled.
+* Shotgun damage increased slightly so you should be able to one-shot a marine with no upgrades when you have no upgrades from close range.

 ## Update for Nov 5